UESTC-Ingress/IFSolver/README.md

 #### Step 1

 This step is split the Images.

-- Right-click and drag to select images.
-- Press Enter to confirm.
-- Press Q to end this step.

 ![image](/doc/result_pre.jpg)